Michael Lev: Arizona had to leave Pac-12; it’s still sad to see once-mighty league crumble

 Bittersweet, to say the least.

 After 45 years in the Pac-12 Conference — half a lifetime — the University of Arizona is headed to the Big 12.
-The official announcement could come as soon as Saturday (if it hasn't already by the time you're reading this).
+The official announcement came Friday night from the Big 12.
+The UA quickly followed up with its own official comment.

 The ineptitude of the Pac-12 forced UA leadership, spearheaded by President Robert C. Robbins, to make a decision it didn’t necessarily want to make.
 A decision that’s about remaining viable.
 A decision that’s about survival.
 A decision that’s about money.